Exodus of Turks from Bulgaria (1950–1951): Cultural autonomy

 The process of de-Stalinisation gave more freedom to Bulgarian politicians who for the next 25 years tried to integrate and finally assimilate the Turkish minority.
 Their goal was to make the Turks part of the Bulgarian communist nation.
 According to Veselin Dimitrov: "since the process [of integration] was based on unequal terms, the implicit assumption being that the Turks would be expected to merge into an already existing Bulgarian national identity, it can best be described as assimilation rather than integration, regardless of the official terminology used."
 Efforts to raise the standard of the Turks were made.
-Since Turks were active in agricultural labour force, soon they became an important part of the Bulgarian economy.
-The younger generation spoke Bulgarian better but this did not made them to abandon using Turkish at home.
+Since Turks were active in the agricultural labour force, soon they became an important part of the Bulgarian economy.
+The younger generation spoke Bulgarian better but this did not make them abandon using Turkish at home.

 The communist propaganda described the Turks as "equal participants in building a glorious socialist state".
 Their accomplishments were highlighted.
 The idea of another expulsion was not completely rejected, but it was now viewed in a different way: Turks played a role in the country's economy.
-However beneath these changes lied the motive to assimilate the Turkish minority into the Bulgarian majority.
+However beneath these changes lay the motive to assimilate the Turkish minority into the Bulgarian majority.

 However, similar ideas led to another emigration between 1968–78, and finally the official assimilation campaign of the Turkish minority in 1984.